Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of supports for teachers in leveraging HQIM assessments, including, for example:
+• Evidence in the professional learning of supports for teachers in leveraging HQIM assessments, including, for example:

-• Evidence in professional learning that builds teachers’ awareness of additional assessments within the assessment ecosystem and how they are used to identify students’ risk, progress, and growth (e.g., screeners, diagnostics, progress monitoring, state summatives).
+• Evidence in the professional learning of building teachers’ awareness of additional assessments within the assessment ecosystem and how they are used to identify students’ risk, progress, and growth (e.g., screeners, diagnostics, progress monitoring, state summatives).
 Note: These assessments may or may not be state- or district-specific; it is not necessary that professional learning materials reference a specific state/district context.

 GRADE BAND INDICATORS FOR SCIENCE OF READING PROFESSIONAL LEARNING